trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 # Steps

-Follow the steps below to build a CI/CD pipeline for the demo Generative AI application:
+Follow the steps below to create a CI/CD pipeline for the demo Generative AI application:

 ## Create the `ToolChainStack`